Stop training like a kangaroo.

 Why this substantial strength difference exists isn’t completely proven, but the current prevailing theory is that each leg is wired by the nervous system to contract independently of the other.
 Walking and running movements we do all day long our whole lives more closely align with single-leg training.
 Our brains have learned to “wire” one leg at a time and training bilaterally goes against this natural neural wiring.

 Regardless of the process for why, ignoring bilateral deficit is handicapping your strength gains.
+For strength training, then, single-leg exercises make up a cornerstone of sound programming.

 This, for me, was hard to accept.
 Why don’t powerlifters or weightlifters use more single-leg training?
 Well, their competition is a bilateral movement, whether a squat or a deadlift.
 So, it makes sense they primarily train in that fashion.
 Bilateral training matches their bilateral demands.